johnusher/light-chat/README.md

 # Problems, TODOs, comments

-We sometimes get invalid code.
-We can use the response from ```arduino-cli compile ``` to extract error messages and resend this to ChatGPT to try and get revised and working code.<br />
+* It take typically 30-50 seconds to receive the response using ChatGPT4.
-Some colours look bad with RGB LEDS- e.g. brown and yellow, and white if no white LED.<br />
+* Some colours look bad with RGB LEDS- e.g. brown and yellow, and white if no white LED.<br />
-It cost about 0.6 cents for each prompt using ChatGPT4.
-The WhisperAPI is <0.1C per 10 second prompt.<br />
+* It costs 1-4 cents for each prompt using ChatGPT4.
+The WhisperAPI is <0.1C per ~10 second prompt.<br />
-The winmm.dll is pretty janky and about 1 in 10 times the microphone recording will not work: need to switch to using core-audio (for Linux compatability).
+* The winmm.dll is pretty janky and about 1 in 10 times the microphone recording will not save: need to switch to using core-audio (for Linux compatability).

 # Credits

-Nimrod Gileadi for the idea of including example code in the response and encouragement:  [https://github.com/nimrod-gileadi](https://github.com/nimrod-gileadi) <br />
+* Nimrod Gileadi for the idea of including example code in the response and encouragement:  [https://github.com/nimrod-gileadi](https://github.com/nimrod-gileadi) <br />

 Some of the prompt engineering suffix (the "response rules") were taken from a paper he worked on (Wenhao Yu, Nimrod Gileadi, et al. Language to rewards for robotic skill synthesis. arXiv preprint arXiv:2306.08647, 2023).<br />

-Siggy for golang help: [https://sig.gy/](https://sig.gy/) <br />
+* Siggy for golang help: [https://sig.gy/](https://sig.gy/) <br />

-The Arduino project (try to buy at least one legit product!) :[https://www.arduino.cc/](https://www.arduino.cc/) <br />
+* The Arduino project (try to buy at least one legit product!) :[https://www.arduino.cc/](https://www.arduino.cc/) <br />